 Physical sabotage and surveillance

-There have also been examples of tailgating, where attackers gain access to offices and server hubs by following credentialed staff through security gates.
+There have also been examples of tailgating, where attackers gain access to offices and server rooms by following credentialed staff through security gates.
 Dumpster diving to obtain personal information is even a possibility.

 Any information could be valuable to phishers mounting social engineering attacks.
 Companies should shred documents and use professional waste management partners to minimize the risk of data breaches.